urandom/readeef/README.md

 Quick start
 ===========

 readeef is written in Go, and as of September 2014, requires at least version 1.3 of the language.
-It also uses build tags to specify which database support is to be built in.
-The currently supported databases are PostgreSQL ('postgres' tag), and SQLite ('sqlite3' tag).
+The currently supported databases are PostgreSQL, and SQLite.
+SQLite support is only built if CGO is enabled.
 The later is not recommended, as locking problems will occur.

-Two binaries may be built from the sources.
-The first is a user administration script, which has to be used to add the first user to the system.
-It may be built using the following command:
+Three binaries may be built from the sources.
+The first is a user administration script, which can be used to add, remove and modify users.
+It is not necessary have this binary, as readeef will create an 'admin' user with password 'admin', if such a user doesn't already exist:

-> go build -tags postgres github.com/urandom/readeef/cmd/readeef-user-admin
+> go build github.com/urandom/readeef/cmd/readeef-user-admin

 The second binary is the standalone server.
 Unless readeef is being added to an existing golang server setup, it should be built as well.
+Since readeef uses bleve for FTS capabilities, bleve-specific tags (e.g.: leveldb, cld2, etc) should be passed here.

-> go build -tags postgres github.com/urandom/readeef/cmd/readeef-server
+> go build github.com/urandom/readeef/cmd/readeef-server

 Unless you are using SQLite, readeef will need to be configured as well.
 A minimal configuration file might be something like this: